EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: false
   collection:
     name: collection
-    description: The collection(s) to which belongs this item
+    description: The collection(s) to which belongs this item.
     title: collection
     from_schema: https://w3id.org/evorao/
     related_mappings: